-Here, we'll be covering what a resume is, their purpose, why you need one in your job search, and how they differ from C.V.s.
-Use this guide to craft a professional document that will highlight your accomplishments, speak to your style, and make a great impression on your prospective employers.
+Here, we'll be covering what a resume is, their purpose, why you need one in your healthcare job search, and how they differ from C.V.s.
+Use this guide to craft a professional document that not only highlights your accomplishments, but speaks to your style and makes a great impression on your prospective healthcare employers.

-There are several elements that are overlooked by job-seekers when drafting a resume.
-Set yourself apart from the crowd and learn how to strategically formulate a resume to give yourself the winning edge.
+There are several elements that are often overlooked by job-seekers when drafting a resume.
+Follow along as we cover those topics, as well as essential resume tips that will help you learn to strategically formulate a winning resume — and a winning edge on the competition.

-A resume is a brief, skimmable document, usually saved in .doc or .pdf formats, summarizing and communicating your employment history, education, relevant skills, experiences and qualifications to a party or individual looking to fill a position.
-It's recommended that a resume be 1-page long, but they can be 2, and even 3, pages when warranted.
-However, it's advisable not to go over 1-pg unless absolutely necessary.
+A resume is a brief, skimmable document — usually saved in .doc or .pdf formats — that summarizes and communicates your employment history, education, relevant skills, experiences and qualifications to a party or individual looking to fill a position.
+It's recommended that a resume be one page long, but they can be two to three pages, when warranted.
+If you have additional experience to share that could be useful to the potential employer, then it is recommended that you include the extra content.
+However, it is advisable not to go over one page, unless absolutely necessary.

-Treat the space on your resume as valuable and only include experiences, qualifications, and accomplishments that are relevant to the position you're interested in.
-You should think of your resume as a marketing tool; it should portray career and life highlights to sell specific skills to your prospective employer.
-Not to get ahead of ourselves, we'll break down this concept later in the guide and analyze exactly what makes a good resume.
+Treat the space on your resume as valuable property, and only include experiences, qualifications, and accomplishments that are relevant to the position you're interested in.
+You should think of your resume as a marketing tool; it should portray healthcare and hospital career highlights — as well as life highlights — that sell specific skills to your prospective employer.
+We'll break down this concept a little later in the guide as we analyze exactly what makes a good resume.

 Here's an example of what a good medical assistant resume looks like:

-Recruiters and human resource professionals receive hundreds, if not thousands, of resumes for each position they post, so it is imperative that you create a concise and persuasive resume that will catch the attention of those doing the hiring.
+Keep in in mind that recruiters and human resource professionals receive hundreds, if not thousands, of resumes for each position they post, so it’s imperative that you create a concise and persuasive resume that will catch the attention of those doing the hiring.

-It is important to build a resume that caters specifically to the position or industry that you're interested in.
-You will have little success if you make a blanket resume for many different jobs.
+When showing that you’d be a great fit for your particular healthcare or hospital job, it’s important that you build a resume that caters specifically to the position or industry that you're interested in.
+In essence, you will have little success if you make a blanket resume for many different job positions.

-If you want to enter the professional world, a resume is not a suggestion, it's mandatory.
+If you want to enter the professional healthcare world, a resume is not a suggestion — it's mandatory.
 Many people think they can simply fill out applications without a resume, but this practice does a serious disservice to the job seeker; it fails to showcase skills, it fails to set the applicant apart, and it fails to add any personalization to the application.

 Resumes are necessary for:

-Resumes and curricula vita (c.v.) have much in common, but they are not the same thing, and every job seeker should know the difference.
-Generally speaking, a C.V. is a much more detailed overview of your life and accomplishments than a resume and is primarily used in academia.
-Resumes are more for the professional world.
+Resumes and curricula vitae (CVs) have much in common, but they are not the same thing, and every healthcare or hospital job seeker should know the difference.
+Generally speaking, a CV is a much more detailed overview of your life and accomplishments than a resume and is primarily used in academia.

 So, what is a resume?
 It's your foot in the door.
 It's the tool that you use to leverage opportunities and get ahead.
-How much time you invest into it and how well the finished product ends up being could could very well change your future, be sure you're aware of everything there is to know about building the perfect resume.
+How much time you invest into it and how well the finished product ends up being could very well change your future.
+It is important for you to be aware of everything there is to know about building the perfect resume.

-Treat the space on your first page as highly valuable and include only relevant experiences, try not to exceed 1-page, and use an appropriate typeface.
-Continue with this guide to learn more about building a great resume and which mistakes that ought to be avoided.
+First and foremost, always treat the space on your first page as your most valuable resource by including only relevant experiences.
+Remember to try not to exceed one page suggestion, and always use an appropriate typeface.
+Continue with this guide to learn more about building a great resume, along with which mistakes ought to be avoided.